 Around 40% of families in the US are blended, with one or more partners having a child from a previous relationship.
 If you are planning to get married and start a blended family of your own, you may wonder how to include children in your Big Day.
-Doing so can take work and it involves an investment of time.
+Doing so can take work and it involves an investment of time but can ensure you have a happy wedding anniversary.
 However, it is an excellent way to unify your family, encourage children to get to know each other, and let your whole ‘brood’ experience how much fun a big, unified family can be.
 Consider making kids a part of your celebration in one or more of the following ways.

 Finding the Perfect Role for Each Child